samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `appKey` (*Type inferred from the provided value*): Unique key for the application.
+* `appKey` (string; *Type inferred from the provided string value*): Unique key for the application.
 Console display name: "Application Key".
 * `javascriptCdnUrl` (string): URL of javascript CDN of neoEYED.
 Console display name: "Javascript CDN URL".